chenhe-henry/CoachMe-Henry/README.md

 ### Check available coaches

-You can see all the available coaches at homepage, with their brief info (name, timezone, availablility)
+You can see all the available coaches at homepage, with their brief info (name, timezone, availablility).

 Click the coach card to check the detail time slot.